lyft/clutch/docs/getting-started/local-build.md

 [Homebrew package manager](http://brew.sh/) is recommended for macOS users to manage these dependencies.

+After cloning clutch you can run `./tools/preflight-checks.sh`, which will check if your local environment has all required dependencies for development.

 :::info
 If running Clutch in a Docker container is preferred, see the [Docker](/docs/getting-started/docker) docs.
 :::